 When the renovation stalls, Raymond takes the opportunity to visit Italy.
 Inspired by a classic text, surrounded by the architecture of Italy, he re-invents himself as the ‘student of architecture’.
 He learns to draw, to see with different eyes, to discover the Italian Renaissance as if it were new.
 Why didn’t we just stop here? he asks.

 But on the cusp of heading to Rome, misadventure disrupts his euphoria, and he finds himself convalescent in the home of an Italian nonna, in an Italy that is everyday.

-Renaissance is a novel of books, of art and architecture, of possible dreams.
+Renaissance is a novel of books, of art and architecture, of rediscovery.
 It explores the relationship between past and present, between old and new, between personal and cultural longing.

 ✽ ✽ ✽

 extracts from chapters 1, 2, 3 & 4